dansmyers/IntroToCS-Spring-2021/Challenge_Projects/1-Project_Euler.md

 Think about how to test if a number is prime.
 The straightforward way, which you implemented on Assignment 5, is to test for divisibility by any numbers between 2 and sqrt(n).
 This could be slow though, because you'll spend a lot of time grinding through numbers.

-A faster way is to use an array to keep track of the primes you find.
+A faster way is to use a list to keep track of the primes you find.
 It's then sufficient to test for divisibility by the **primes** that are less than sqrt(n).

 Try the straightforward solution first.
 If it runs for more than, say, a minute, try implementing the faster solution.